smostovoy/active_model_presenter/README.md

 ## Contributing

 We encourage you to create issues and to contribute to ActionSerializer!
-Please discuss your ideas with authors first.
+Please discuss your ideas with the authors first.

 ## License